Shuttle–UM: Seasonal routes

 Scheduled bus service is also available for academic semester breaks from Stamp Student Union to areas outside of Maryland.

 Transportation to Metropark in New Jersey allows access to Amtrak and New Jersey Transit routes.
 Bus service to the Port Authority Bus Terminal provides indirect access to JFK, LaGuardia and other transit options in New York City.

 Shuttle–UM also has seasonal routes to the Cherry Hill Mall in Cherry Hill, NJ and Philadelphia.

+Fleet

-FleetShuttle-UM owns over 70 vehicles used to fulfill its service.
+Shuttle-UM owns over 70 vehicles used to fulfill its service.
 They range from a variety of builders, models, length, and engine transmission.
 The company numbers its series according to the year the vehicle was registered to begin service.
 For example, vehicle 3813 is a 2013 Gillig Low Floor bus, but was not placed in service until 2013.
 Thus, the 13 is added to the final two digits of Shuttle-UM's series numbering.
-The vehicles are also grouped in several categories: PHG (Gillig Phantom), LFG (Gillig Low Floor), FFG (40 ft Gillig Low Floor Bus), FTL (Freightliner Champion Defender), Vans (Ford E-450, Ford E-350, Dodge Sprinter, Chevrolet Express), and Motor Coach (Setra S417).
+The vehicles are also grouped in several categories: LFG (Gillig Low Floor), FFG (40 ft Gillig Low Floor Bus), FTL (Freightliner Champion Defender), and Motor Coach (MCI J4500).